Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/overview.md

 With ANKR staking is at the core, driving Delegated Staking to success, we're teaming up with more platforms.

 We are excited to announce that we're teaming up with Gnosis in launching a new staking product that is completely trustless and non-custodial.
-Gnosis staking allows you to stake your mGNO that you obtained when depositing your GNO, making more profit from your assets.
+Gnosis staking allows you to stake your mGNO, making more profit from your assets.
 Thanks to the implemented Node Providers technology, you'll be able to choose between Ankr-owned node providers various Node Providers supporting Ankr Network 2.0.

 This is a perfect opportunity for Gnosis fans and crypto-enthusiasts in general to take charge of their crypto assets and make them work.